Vegetable Garden Resolutions—6 Steps to Success

 Example: If you wanted to cover a 20 square foot area with 2 inches of compost, the result would be: 20 ft2 x 2 inches of compost x 0.0031 = 2.48 yd3.

 Of course, nothing beats regular hoeing and hand weeding for effective weed control.
-Monitoring and scratching and digging weeds weekly is the best way to keep them in check, and good tools make the job easy.
+Monitoring, scratching, and digging weeds weekly are the best ways to keep them in check, and good tools make the job easy.